dmbarbour/wikilon/docs/AboutAO.md

 ## AO Dictionary Representation

-A dictionary is an association of words to definitions, but in practice I want many other features: history and versioning, lightweight forks, simple merge, structure sharing, cache sharing, fine grained security, efficient import and export, verifiable code, human readable and editable code.
+A dictionary is an association of words to definitions, but in practice I want many other features: history and versioning, lightweight forks, simple merge, structure sharing, cache sharing, fine grained security, efficient import and export, verifiable provider-independent distribution, history compaction, and human readable and writeable with simple tools.

 My general proposal is as follows: